entropygeneration/cnftsniper/README.md

 # cnftsniper
 cNFT Sniper / monitoring app built with Streamlit and python3.
 Currently this app monitors listings on jpg.store and refreshes based on a user defined interval.
-The app is capable of filter results based on traits.
+The app is capable of filtering results based on traits.

 __Alpha:__